 Hi everyone.
+Happy Valentine’s Day!
 I hope I find you all well and in the mood for some romance-Irish style.
-With it being Valentine’s Day on Tuesday, we’re taking a tour of our favorite romantic places as voted for by The Irish Store Family.
+Today, we’re taking a tour of our favorite romantic places as voted for by The Irish Store Family.
 With our wealth of windswept beaches, fairy tale castles and majestic mountains, we’re spoiled for choice when it comes to destinations for courting couples.
 Here’s our top 10.
 Enjoy!

 Our Top 10 Romantic Places in Ireland